-I love this for holidays because it can be made ahead and heated up right at serving time.
+I love this for holidays and weekend gatherings because it can be made ahead and heated up right at serving time.
 Since there isn't a processed creamy component the dip may separate just slightly, but the spicy flavor is just perfect and as long as you eat it right away, and you will, there will be no issues.

 - 1 pound boneless, skinless chicken breasts